5 Steps and Counting: How to Draw an Eye

 Graphite on paper

-Over the next few days, I will share with you the fundamentals of drawing an eye.
-These steps are part of a story and that story leads to a big announcement that I am excited to share with you.
-But first, let me tell you a story.
+Over the next few days, I will share the fundamentals of drawing an eye.
+These steps are part of a story, and that story leads to a big announcement that I am excited to share with you.
+But first, the story.

-It began last summer at CognEYEzant’s first, and incredibly successful, outreach event.
-In Downtown Traverse City at Friday Night Live, CognEYEzant set up a booth as the street closed down for foot trafic.
+It began last summer at CognEYEzant:365’s first, and incredibly successful, outreach event.
+In Downtown Traverse City at Friday Night Live, CognEYEzant:365 set up a booth as the street closed down for foot traffic.

 Hundreds of enthusiastic people drew eyes on large sheets of paper as a part of a community art project I created.
-People of all ages and backgrounds joined in and by the time they were done drawing, their eyes were alight with inspiration.
-Check out the picutres on Instagram.
-(Story continues below…)
+People of all ages and backgrounds joined in, and by the time they were done drawing, their eyes were alight.

-For the event, I created “how to draw an eye” worksheets that people learned from, then took home.
-At the event, I did some “how to draw an eye” demos on an easel, in the street.
-As the warm evening wore on, people didn’t just draw, they talked too.
+For the event, I created “how to draw an eye” worksheets that participants learned from and took home.
+At the event, I did some “how to draw an eye” demos on an easel in the street.
+As the warm evening wore on, people didn’t just draw; they talked, too.
 By sharing the experience of making art, we began to share each other’s stories and contexts and explorations.

 And now, here, virtually, I want to share the experience of making art with you.
 Without further ado, here is “How to Draw an Eye in 5 Steps”: